6ixwerp/cse15l-lab-reports/LabReport3.md

 **PART 2**

-I decided to use the 'grep' command and four interesting command-line options I chose were the '-i' which would tell grep to perform a case-sensitive search, so it would match the text regardless of if it was uppercase or lowercase.
-Another command-line option was the '-v' which would tell grep to invert the match, displaying lines that do not contain the specified pattern.
-There also is the option of using '-n' display the matched lines and their line numbers.
-Lastly, another command-line that can be used with 'grep' would be the '-o' which prints only the matched parts of a matching line, with each such output on a separate output line.
+I decided to use the `grep` command and four interesting command-line options I chose were the `-i` which would tell grep to perform a case-sensitive search, so it would match the text regardless of if it was uppercase or lowercase.
+Another command-line option was the `-v` which would tell grep to invert the match, displaying lines that do not contain the specified pattern.
+There also is the option of using `-n` display the matched lines and their line numbers.
+Lastly, another command-line that can be used with `grep` would be the `-o` which prints only the matched parts of a matching line, with each such output on a separate output line.
 I found these options by using 'man find' command in terminal.

-Using '-i':
+Using `-i`:

 Input: